exploreforce/leylaAI/documentation.md

 - `POST /api/whatsapp/user/session/ensure` body `{ phoneNumber: "+491701234567" }` → creates (if missing) a Wasender session for the current user and stores its id in `users.wasender_session_id`.
 If `phoneNumber` is provided, it updates the user's `phone` column and sends it to Wasender when creating the session.
 - `GET /api/whatsapp/user/status` → returns current status and associated `sessionId` for the logged-in user
 - `GET /api/whatsapp/user/qr` → returns `{ dataUrl }` QR PNG for the user's session
+- `DELETE /api/whatsapp/user/session` → deletes the user's Wasender session from both WasenderAPI and local database.
+Clears the stored `wasender_session_id` and forces creation of a new session on next `/ensure` call.

 Frontend UI: